Skyscanner/backpack-foundations/README.md

 # Backpack Foundations

 This repo contains common design system elements that are shared across our platforms.
-These include but not limited to: Icons and Tokens e.g. colours, typography, etc
+These include but are not limited to icons and tokens e.g. colours, typography, etc

 [![Build Status](https://github.com/Skyscanner/backpack-foundations/workflows/Foundations%20CI/badge.svg)](https://github.com/Skyscanner/backpack-foundations/actions)